New to Church?

 Where will you find us?

-You can enter St Andrew’s from the Car Park Door on Devonshire Crescent, follow the path from the car park to the ramp that leads into the church, or climb the steps to the main entrance on Shaftesbury Avenue.
+You can enter St Andrew’s from the car park door on Devonshire Crescent, follow the path from the car park to the ramp that leads into the church, or climb the steps to the main entrance on Shaftesbury Avenue.

 For directions on how to reach us please see the Find Us page.